Xanthognarh/WebWidgets/README.md

 ### Feature Ideas
 - `!vote Text` e.g. Names

+## Chat12
+Reads the chat of a Twitch channel and interprets the messages "1" and "2" as votes.
+The voting result is displayed as a bar with a marker at the center.
+Only the first number of each user is accepted until a new vote is started.
+After a given time the votes are resetted and the bar hidden.
+A new vote is automatically triggerd by new voting messages in chat.

+### Config via URL-Parameters:
+- `channel`: Name of Twich Channel you want to listen
+- `to`: Approximate time in seconds after the last vote to reset the voting [default=30]
+- `c1`: r,g,b,a value  for the background-color (0-255) and alpha (0-1) [default: blue (0,20,63,1)]
+- `c2`: r,g,b,a value  for the background-color (0-255) and alpha (0-1) [default: green (173,239,209,1)]

+You can click on the plot to open/close the config editor or edit the values manually.
+Embed the link like: `https://xanthognarh.github.io/WebWidgets/ChatSurvey.htm?channel=Channelname&to=10`

+### Chat Commands:
+- `!resetvote`: Resets votes and user blocklist
+- `!disablevote`: Disables new votes and hide the bar
+- `!enablevote`: Allows new votes

 ## Sublist
 Shows a list of Subs/Bits for future interaction.
 The listet users can display a message using `!pick message`.
 After a timeout or `!RemoveUser username` this entry is removed.
 If there are multiple entries of one user, only the first entry will be removed.
 ![Example table of Subs](Examples/Xanthosub.png)